sllam/comingle/android_apps/README.md

 Using the Apps
 ==============

-To use these apps, you can either setup the eclipse project found in each subfolder of the repository, or install the Android .apk file directly into your mobile.
+To use these apps, you can either setup the eclipse projects found here in the subfolders of this repository, or install the precompiled development .apk files (in the precompiled_dev_apk) folder, directly into your mobile.

 Once you have one of the apps installed in a few of your mobile devices, you must establish a Wifi-direct group.
 To do this, use the Wifi-direct menu in your